s-noroozi-cs/Dastres/README.md

 try to simulate distributed processing and distribute storage.

-Client can see only master app and use id to store and search request.
+Client can see only master app and use it to store and search request.

 Master app distribute request to all slave app.